Sanitary Sewer Service

 Since PWC’s first water reclamation facility was built in 1959, the growth of Fayetteville/Cumberland County has increased the demand for quality wastewater services annually.
 PWC continues to meet the needs brought on by residential expansion and economic development as well as be instrumental in the installation of wastewater services in developed areas that were built without the benefits of public utilities.

-In 2016, PWC earned the North Carolina American Water Works Association-Water Environment Association Wastewater Collection System of the Year Award in the Large System (750+ miles of collection system) category.
+In 2016, PWC earned the North Carolina American Water Works Association-Water Environment Association Wastewater Collection System of the Year Award in the Large System category (750+ miles of collection system).
 This award honors the collection system personnel that serve their community with a high level of professionalism and diligent work in the operation and maintenance of their wastewater collection system facilities.
 PWC’s staff has been recognized for making the most of their available resources, no matter how great or small, while protecting the public health and the natural beauty of the environment through proactive practices beyond what is required of its NCDENR collection system permit.

 Fayetteville Sanitary Sewer History

 The first sanitary sewer mains in Fayetteville were installed in 1906.
 PWC completed the Cross Creek Water Reclamation Facility (WRF) in 1959, at a cost of $2,250,000.
 It provided primary and secondary wastewater treatment, removing approximately 85% of impurities before the effluent was discharged into the Cape Fear River.
 The original plant, designed to treat 9 million gallons per day (MGD), was expanded to treat 16 MGD in 1976, and a further expansion to 22 MGD was completed in 1992.
 Since this upgrade, the facility has the ability to remove more pollutants than ever.
 The facility was re-rated to 25 MGD in 2002 after several process improvements.
 Additional process improvements and reliability enhancements (backup power) were completed in 2007.
 Additional storage of biosolids (1.8 MG tank) was added in 2010 to handle the extra water plant residuals generated by supplying potable water to Ft.
-Bragg.
+Liberty.

 A second 6 MGD plant known as the Rockfish Creek Water Reclamation Facility (WRF) was completed in 1985.
 The Rockfish WRF was then expanded to treat 12 MGD in 1994 and re-rated to 14 MGD in 1996.
-In 2002, the plant completed the first phase of three expansions, increasing its treatment capacity to 16 MGD.
-In May 2007, the Rockfish Creek WRF completed the second phase of its three-phase expansion for a new treatment capacity of 21 MGD along with more reliability.
+In 2002, the plant completed the first phase of 3 expansions, increasing its treatment capacity to 16 MGD.
+In May 2007, the Rockfish Creek WRF completed the second phase of its 3-phase expansion for a new treatment capacity of 21 MGD along with more reliability.

 Both Cross Creek and Rockfish Creek WRFs have been honored with the national EPA Operations and Maintenance Award, in 1994 and 1988, respectively.